Xiaobin-Rong/gtcrn/README.md

 ## Pre-trained Models
 Pre-trained models are provided in `checkpoints`, which are trained on DNS3 and VCTK-DEMAND datasets, respectively.

-Inference procedure are presented in `infer.py`.
+The inference procedure is presented in `infer.py`.